erfanmoshiri/Quoridor/README.md

 # Quoridor
-Quoridor is a popular board game, simulated using Java and Javafx (in partnership with Ghazal Kalhori) it is part of the AI subject in CE at Shahid Beheshti Universty.
+Quoridor is a popular board game, simulated using Java and Javafx (in partnership with Ghazal Kalhori : https://github.com/GKalhori ) it is part of the AI subject in CE at Shahid Beheshti Universty.

   it uses Evolutionary algorithm and programming for AI side.